Lake Erie College of Osteopathic Medicine - LECOM

 LECOM at Seton Hill: LECOM at Seton Hill is located on the campus of Seton Hill University, a private liberal arts institution in Greensburg, Pennsylvania.
 Situated in the beautiful Laurel Highlands, this campus offers LECOM students a sprawling, scenic campus with a more traditional college feel.
 Students have their own dedicated osteopathic medicine facilities on campus focused on the Problem-Based Learning pathway.
 A variety of volunteering opportunities are offered in the nearby community as well as research experiences within LECOM in collaboration with local research institutions.
 The historic town of Greensburg is a short drive away from downtown Pittsburgh, providing access to major sports teams, concerts, theater, cultural performances, various museums, and a stunning skyline.

-LECOM At Elmira: LECOM at Elmira matriculated its inaugural class in 2020.
+LECOM at Elmira: LECOM at Elmira matriculated its inaugural class in 2020.
 This brand-new, 49,000 square foot state-of-the-art academic building houses 15 Problem-Based Learning classrooms, an Osteopathic Principles and Practice Laboratory, a medical library, lecture halls, study spaces, and research facilities.
 Located one block from the campus of Elmira College, LECOM students also have full access to Elmira College’s amenities and events, enriching the student experience.
 The charming city of Elmira offers a variety of coffee shops, eateries, and cultural activities and is within 30 minutes of the Finger Lakes Region of New York State.

 Student Residence Options